 Welcome from the faculty, staff, advisory board members, alumni and students of the EcoGastronomy Dual Major.
-The EcoGastronomy Dual Major began its fifth year this Fall.
+The EcoGastronomy Dual Major began its tenth year this Fall.
 The Dual Major integrates the links between food production, procurement and cuisine with nutrition and health outcomes.
 Student interest in this holistic approach has surpassed the initial projections for the EcoGastronomy Dual Major, which has led to exciting new developments to keep up with student growth.

 - We would love to hear from you as well about your EcoGastronomy experiences, and our Contact page encourages you to share your stories, pictures, and experiences.

 EcoGastronomy Dual Major students hail from a wide variety of disciplines; this year, nearly 30 different majors are represented.
 Going forward, our program looks forward to bringing together this diverse group of faculty, staff, advisory board members, alumni and students who are engaged in creating a sustainable food future and helping one and other succeed.